a7u7a/bevy-matrix/my_bevy_game/readme.md

 cp lib/librgbmatrix.a ~/cross-libs/aarch64-linux-gnu/
 ```

+Now we have a basic cross compiling setup for the game.

+### Cross compile the game for Pi

-3. Now lets build the game for Raspberry Pi from Mac:
+Build the game for Raspberry Pi from Mac:

 ```bash
 cargo build --release --target aarch64-unknown-linux-gnu --features matrix --no-default-features